 - Most significant landmark – Rock & Roll Hall of Fame

-- Best park – Cuyahoga Valley National Park
+- Park to visit – Cuyahoga Valley National Park

-- Best free activity – Cleveland Museum of Art
+- Free activity – Cleveland Museum of Art

-- Best activity for adults – Relish Cleveland Food Tour
+- Activity for adults – Relish Cleveland Food Tour

-- Best all-around accommodation – Hyatt Regency Hotel
+- Place to stay – Hyatt Regency Hotel

 Things to Do in Cleveland, Ohio